inemnitable/YourAnimeList/README.md

 * Update all fields in realtime, with no page reloads.
 * Can't find an anime you're watching?
 Add it to the database.
 * Your list address is public!
 Give it to your friends so they can see what you're watching.

+##Demo

+To try it out, log in with username: demo and password: password.